Cheng-Zhiyuan/ip/docs/README.md

     Now you have 6 tasks in the list.
 ```
 ### Marking a task as Done: _mark_
+The `mark` command sets a task's status to the done state.

 Syntax:
 ```
     mark TASK_LIST_INDEX